-During the site-visit, the vaccine provider will help identify where to set up the vaccine clinic.
+During the site visit, the vaccine provider will help identify where to set up the vaccine clinic.
 It is recommended that a site map is drafted.
-Sample site maps are included below.
 It is helpful to label the designated space for each section of the vaccine clinic (check-in and registration, vaccine preparation area, vaccine administration area, and observation area).
 Satellite maps of the school grounds can also be helpful to plan out the parking area and entrance/exit points.

 Supplies needed are dependent on both the vaccine clinic location and vaccine provider so please work with your provider to determine specific needs.
 Vaccine providers will be responsible for bringing all medical/clinical supplies.
 A list of general supplies and materials that the school may need to provide include:

 Best Practices and Other School Outreach Strategies